Voices from Venezuela: Anzoategui – the Fight Against Corruption

 To these challenges, add the constant surveillance of my work.
 Informants have told me that my work is constantly monitored both physically and digitally.
 Also, I have seen a great fear among citizens for criticising the regime on social networks and via messaging apps, as many have been arbitrarily detained for doing so.
 This was the case for Tania Rodríguez who sent an instant message about Celia Flores; for Elio Mendoza who sent a text message about Maikel Moreno, president of the Supreme Court of Justice of Venezuela; and for Alejandro Peralta, a PDVSA worker in the Anzoátegui state, due to an alleged publication on his WhatsApp profile against the Government, which Defensa en Acción exercises its legal representation through.

-Due to the many obstacles human rights defenders face in Venezuela, I think that the main thing we must do is train and educate people about human rights violations, as our country lacks leadership in this area.
+Due to the many obstacles human rights defenders face in Venezuela, I think that the main thing we must do is train and educate people about human rights violations.
 Additionally, support citizens in their complaint processes, as many are afraid or have a lack of knowledge about how to conduct it or whom to reach out to.
 In addition, we must strengthen the few existing organisations in Anzoátegui by training new human rights defenders.
 We cannot sit idly by without being part of the solution; sometimes we get frustrated, it hurts, but we must do it.
 If we want change, we must work and contribute to it.

 Finally, I want to emphasise that one of my greatest struggles is to be taken seriously on a regional level.
 In this sense, we need greater visibility, support, training and expertise from international human rights organisations.